exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 These are optional parameters that have default values.

 * ``PARALLELISM`` - It defines the number of parallel virtual machine instances that will be started to import or export data.
-The default value is `nproc()` in the Import SQL statement.
-Likewise, the default value is `iproc()` in the Export SQL statement.
+By default it is calculated using number of cores per node and memory reserved for the UDF.

 * ``TIMEZONE_UTC`` - If it is set to `true`, the timezone of timestamp data from data sources will be set to `'UTC'`.
 Without this parameter, or it is set to